Backwell School A GSG School

 What The Good Schools Guide saysLots of younger, enthusiastic and committed teachers.
 Positive and reassuring buzz through busy working day confirms how well this place justifies parents' description of it as 'a really good all round school'.
 Much friendlier than you would expect...

-Fifty-nine per cent A*-B grades at A level in 2016 and 33 per cent A*/A; regular Oxbridge places.
+Fifty-nine per cent A*-B grades at A level in 2016 and 33 per cent A*/A; regular Oxbridge places (four in 2016).
 Boys outshine girls in maths and physics whilst girls perform better overall.
 In 2016, 74 per cent got 5+ A*-C grades at GCSE; 28 per cent A*/A grades, with majority of pupils taking 10 subjects, including six options drawn from creative areas, languages and humanities.
 Half achieve English Baccalaureate annually.
-Strong in core subjects, especially science and maths, and majority takes at least one modern foreign...
+Strong in core subjects, especially science and maths, and majority takes at least...

 Special Education Needs